tuturu-tech/blockchain-workshop/README.md

 # blockchain-workshop

 ## Software Installation
-Please complete the following steps to install the required software for the Developer Bootcamp.
+Please complete the following steps to install the required software.
 You can skip any steps for software you already have installed if there is no stated minimum version, otherwise please ensure your version is equal to or greater than the stated minimum version of the software.
 If your version is less than the stated minimum version, please upgrade to the latest version as per the instructions below.

 ### METAMASK
 Download and install MetaMask, a browser extension that you’ll use as a wallet for interacting with your smart contracts and the Ethereum network.
 MetaMask requires either Google Chrome or Brave browser, and also has limited support for Firefox and Opera.
 We recommend Chrome or Brave.